M0nstaGit/DatabasesAdvanced/README.md

 - pickle5
 - redis

+Plus for the final version we will need:
+- subprocess.run

 ## How to use the scraper?
 To use the scraper you need to run the program and it will keep going every minute until you will stop it.
 If you want to stop it you just press CTRL+C or ENTER.